 - Fall 2019 Lecture Series: "Privilege and Discrimination in Healthcare" by Professor Ruqaiijah Yearby

-- Fall 2018: Liberation Based Healing Conference in Collaboration with Dr. Jonathan Smith's Office of Diversity and Community Engagement
+- Fall 2018: Liberation Based Healing Conference in collaboration with SLU's Division of Diversity and Innovative Community Engagement

 - 2017 - 2018: Witnessing Whiteness Group in collaboration with the YWCA